Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-touch-plate.md

 ![](/_images/_longmill/_assembly/_addons/lm_addons_p6_ProbeConfirm.png){.aligncenter .size-medium}

 Pressing 'Start Probe' will now make the machine move to probe three sides of the touch plate, twice on each side.
 There should not be any crashing or abrupt movement.
-Once the process is over, remove the touch plate components from the machine and then press ‘Go to XY0’.
-The bit should be over-top of the bottom left corner of the stock material, and pressing ‘Go to’ next to the ‘Zero Z’ should bring it to touch the materials surface.
+Once the process is over, remove the touch plate components from the machine and then press 'Go to XY0'.
+The bit should be over-top of the bottom left corner of the stock material, and pressing 'Go to' next to the 'Zero Z' should bring it to touch the materials surface.

 If the probing was **unsuccessful**, then it'll be indicated by the cutting bit not returning to where you started the probe cycle or the machine will be put into an 'ALARM' state.
 To bring it out of the alarm state, press the pulsing 'Unlock' button in the middle of the visualizer and that will put the machine back into its 'IDLE' state.
 An unsuccessful probing cycle can result from an incorrectly positioned probe or starting too far outside the circular logo.
 Be sure to verify your setup before attempting another probing cycle.